 This Will Change Things

 It certainly isn’t a year (so far) that we want to look back on.
-I read the quote recently “this week has been a long year”
+I read the quote recently “this month has been a long year.”
+It's going to be over this week, and a new month starting Friday.

-So far this week, we have seen the corona virus continue, the tanking and rising of the stock market, shelter in place, the Olympics changed, Tom Brady leaving the Pats and it is only Wednesday.
-Who knows what the rest of the week looks like, I can’t even begin to imagine.
+So far this April, we have seen the corona virus continue, the tanking and rising of the stock market, shelter in place, the Olympics changed, Tom Brady and the "Gronk" (Rob Gronkowski) joining the Tampa Bay Buccaneers (now being called the Tompa Buccaneers), some states opening up small businesses (haircuts, salons, Tattoo parlors).
+Who knows what the rest of this week looks like, I can’t even begin to imagine.

 Unlike 9/11 or the great recession of 2008/2009, this pandemic will certainly change things and likely for the better.
 Humans are extremely resilient, innovative, and talented.
-What we thought was impossible only 14 days ago, has become the norm as we are moving forward; new approaches, businesses and opportunities will arise.
+What we thought was impossible at the beginning of the month, has become the norm as we are moving forward; new approaches, businesses and opportunities will arise.

 Actually spending time together as a family isn’t as hard as it seems.